 - Are your job postings and links appealing and trustworthy?
 Do they lead back to secure sites and use professional language?

 - Do you have a strong online presence?
 Are you established on social media platforms (Facebook, Twitter, Instagram, etc.)?
 Do you have a secured website?

 - Does Google (and other search engines) consider you trustworthy?
 Are you verified on search engines (check your website status of Google Safe Browsing if you are unsure)?

 The more effective you are with your placement and choice of keywords, the more people searching for those terms will have visibility to your job openings.

 When writing a job posting, rely on this motto--Write for Humans, optimize for Google.
-A strong, search engine optimized job post will not only rank you higher on search engines, it will generate more candidate applications for your position.
-Following our SEO checklist, you can build a strong job description that reaches a wide audience and ranks high on search engine results.
+A strong, search engine optimized job post will not only rank you higher on search engines, it will generate more applications for your position.
+Following our SEO checklist, you can build a strong job description that reaches a wide audience and ranks high on search engines.

 Interested in learning more information about job posting best practices and how to attract quality candidates?
 Download our latest eBook, The World-Class Recruitment Guide, for everything you need to know.